dr-yst/org-x/dev-docs/progress.md

 - ⬜ Emacs-style keybindings

 ### Testing
-- ⬜ Backend unit tests
+- 🔄 Backend unit tests (in progress - fixing parser tests)
 - ⬜ Frontend component tests
 - ⬜ E2E tests

 ## Progress Overview and Next Steps

 ### Current Progress Status
 The project continues to make good progress in its initial development stage.
 We've successfully implemented the enhanced data model as specified in the system patterns documentation, including TodoStatus, GlobalMetadata, and other structures.
+We have also completed a significant refactoring effort, splitting the monolithic orgmode.rs file into multiple specialized modules for better organization and maintainability.
 This provides a solid foundation for the application's core functionality, enabling flexible TODO state management, tag and category tracking, and efficient change detection.

 ### Immediate Challenges
+- Fix remaining test failures in parser module
 - Implement file monitoring functionality
 - Enhance content extraction to handle complex org-mode elements
 - Improve frontend UI components with interactive features